What Are Opiates?

 People frequently wonder about the relationship between poppy seeds and opiates.
 Are poppy seeds opiates?
 Could eating poppy seeds show up on a drug test since they come from the same plant as this class of drugs?

 A drug test will be able to determine that a person isn’t using heroin if they take a drug test after eating poppy seeds.
 However, the results won’t discern whether or not that person has used other opiates.
 As a result of false positives stemming from poppy seeds, the federal government raised the opiate threshold for employee drug tests.
 It was raised from 0.3 micrograms to 2 micrograms per milliliter.
-This reduces the chances of poppy seeds showing up on an opiate drug test.
+This adjustment reduces the chances of poppy seeds showing up on an opiate drug test.

 According to the U.S. Anti-Doping Agency, research shows morphine and codeine can be detected in urine for up to 48 hours after eating poppy seeds.
 The organization does point out that most of the opium is removed from poppy seeds when they’re processed, but there is still residual opium on the outside of the seeds.
 The USADA also doesn’t offer guidelines as to how much poppy seeds someone can eat and remain below the opiate drug testing threshold.
-The recommendation is that athletes who will undergo testing avoid poppy seeds in the days leading up to and during competitions, to err on the side of caution.
+The recommendation is that athletes who will undergo testing avoid poppy seeds in the days leading up to and during competitions, to be safe.

-While poppy seeds aren’t going to get you high, there are concerns with drug testing.
-There is so much variance in the amount of morphine on the coating of a poppy seed.
+While poppy seeds aren’t going to get you high, there are concerns with drug testing because there is so much variance in the amount of morphine on the coating of a poppy seed.
 These distinctions can depend on factors like where the seeds come from and how they were washed.
 To be on the safe side, if you are going to be undergoing a drug test, be aware of your intake of poppy seeds.

 If you’re someone who’s struggling with substance use disorder or have a loved one who is, reach out to the team at The Recovery Village.
 Whether you’re ready for treatment or you just want to learn more, we are happy to provide you with answers, information, and support.